Bamboo fiber processing

 The process of breaking down bamboo into a fibre suitable for making fabric does use caustic soda, which is a chemical also used in food production, and in the production of organic cotton.
 Caustic soda (aka Sodium hydroxide) is approved by the Global Organic Textile Standards (GOTS) and the UK Soil Association.
 Caustic soda does not remain as a residue on clothing as it easily washes away and can be neutralised to harmless and non-toxic sodium sulphate salt.
 The resulting liquid is contained in a “closed-loop” solvent spinning system – meaning it is recycled at 99.5% to make more bamboo cellulose instead of being leaked into waterways.
 This is probably the most environmental way of making bamboo fabric, as it also saves both energy and water.

-This is mainly the plant-to-yarn stage of bamboo that requires the use of softening agents.
-Once made into fibers ready for spinning into threads, bamboo does not require much in the way of scouring, bleaching, shaping or cleaning.
-In fact, at the fiber point, most chemicals and steps in the cotton process would damage the viscose anyway.
+As far as bamboo is concerned, this is mainly the plant-to-yarn stage that requires the use of softening agents.
+Once made into yarn ready for spinning into threads, bamboo does not require much in the way of scouring, bleaching, shaping or cleaning.
+In fact, at the fiber point, most chemicals and steps in the cotton process would damage the bamboo yarn anyway.

 Production of cotton on the other hand, both ‘regular’ and organic, requires several steps involving energy consumption to clean, size, soften, bleach, strengthen, smooth, and do other things to prepare it for use in a product.
 From cleaning agents to get rid of sticks, ginning machines to remove seeds, oxidizers to bleach away yellow-ness and gas flames to smooth out surface fibers, the process is hefty and much more harsh on the planet in terms of byproduct when compared to bamboo.